baisong/sdrf-bylaws/README.md

 ###### x.
 Reimbursements
 Active committee/ Task Force Chairs may request reimbursement approval from the Executive Committee in advance of an anticipated expense.
 Once approved, committee/ Task Force Chairs must provide digital or physical receipts in order to receive reimbursement.

-The Executive Committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
-This budget projection shall include the next year’s committee/ Task Force reimbursement limit.

-The reimbursement limit applies to all committees/ Task Forces except the World Refugee Day Planning Committee.

 ## ARTICLE IX: AFFILIATION LETTERS
 Member agencies can present requests for affiliation letters from the Forum to the Executive